 Soon: A Wayfinder’s Wondrous Map to the Tao

-Soon is an immigrant family story about a fifteen-year-old Chinese American protagonist whose mathematician-physicist grandfather passes away, leaving him two heirloom gifts – first, a wayfinder with a clock-like face on one side and a compass-like face on the other side but neither points to conventional understandings of time and directional space; and second, an infinity book that delivers messages from the great beyond.
+Soon is an immigrant family story about a neurodivergent fifteen-year-old Chinese American boy whose mathematician-physicist grandfather passes away, leaving him two heirloom gifts – first, a wayfinder with a clock-like face on one side and a compass-like face on the other side but neither points to conventional understandings of time and directional space; and second, an infinity book that delivers messages from the great beyond.

-Like Everything Everywhere All At Once, Soon relives turning points in his family’s history, as well as China’s history, that shaped his present-day family.
+Soon relives turning points in his family’s history, as well as China’s history, that shaped his present-day family.
 Through a retelling of legends and myths, he uncovers a mathematical foundation at the root of Taoist philosophy and forgotten works of genius that bring physics to the edge of spirituality.

 In these seven days, Soon discovers new ways to think about time, history, memory, physics and metaphysics, his ancestry and the Tao.
 He gains new appreciation for the richness of his inner world especially as someone diagnosed with ADHD, to reach for the greater GPS within.